lucidif/HiCeekR/README.md

 The example Data are available on http://bioinfo.na.iac.cnr.it/hiceekr you can download two files

-a) Annotations zip file contains the reference genome in fasta format and the HiCeekR annotations tsv file.
+a) Annotations zip file contains the reference genome in fasta format and the gencode v19 GTF annotations file.

 b) Input zip file contains all input files supported by HiCeekR that are: